Clicky

 Alright, let’s get everything you need to make these charcoal beauties.
 It’s always a good idea to have all your ingredients and tools laid out before you start.
 It just makes the whole process smoother and way more fun.

 First, the star of the show: your soap base.
 You’ll need about one pound (454 grams) of melt and pour soap base, which will make four to six standard bars.
 A white base will give you a cool, slate-grey soap, while a clear base will create a deeper, semi-translucent black.
-For extra skin-loving goodness, you could grab a shea butter or aloe vera base.
+For extra skin-loving goodness, you could grab a shea butter or oatmeal base.

 Next, our key ingredient: activated charcoal.
 You’ll need one to two teaspoons per pound of soap.
 Activated charcoal is a fine black powder famous for its detoxifying skills.
 Its porous surface acts like a magnet for dirt and oil, making it awesome for all skin types, but especially oily or acne-prone skin.
 You can find it as a loose powder or in capsules at a pharmacy—if you get capsules, you’ll just need to pull them apart.